Enhanced diffusivity in microscopically reversible active matter: Active propulsion in the macroscopic limit

-{\it Active propulsion in the macroscopic limit.---} In the Langevin equation~\eqref{eq:Langevin_exact}, $u_{\rm a}(t)$ is a random shot noise-like process reflecting the time-discrete nature of chemical reactions.
-If the active motion is observed on macroscopic time and length scales, $u_{\rm a}(t)$ becomes~\footnote{See also Ref.~\cite{Pietzonka/Seifert:2018} or the Supplemental Material, where we derive the macroscopic approximation for the Langevin equation~\eqref{eq:Langevin_exact} without an assumption of the lattice dynamics made in \cite{Pietzonka/Seifert:2018}.
-This macroscopic approximation formally corresponds to taking the limit $\delta r\to 0$ while both $\vaO$ and $\DaO$ remain finite due to the usual diffusive coupling ``time$\sim$position$^2$'' of time and length scales corresponding to the microscopic active propulsion.}
+In the Langevin equation~\eqref{eq:Langevin_exact}, $u_{\rm a}(t)$ is a random shot noise-like process reflecting the time-discrete nature of chemical reactions.
+If the active motion is observed on macroscopic time and length scales, $u_{\rm a}(t)$ becomes

-which depends on the constant mean active velocity $\vaO$, on the external force projected onto particle's orientation, $F_n(t)$, introduced in~\eqref{eq:dW}, and on the zero-mean Gaussian white noise $\xi_n(t)$ with the intensity controlled by $\DaO$.
+which depends on the constant mean active velocity $u$, given as the free energy of reaction per elementary displacement $ (u/\muc) \delta r = \Delta G_{\rm r}$, on the associated mobility $\muc$ on the external force projected onto particle's orientation, $F_n(t)$, introduced in~\eqref{eq:dW}, and on the zero-mean Gaussian white noise $\xi_n(t)$ with the intensity controlled by $\DcM=\muc \kB T$.
 The white noise describes fluctuations in the number of chemical reactions as observed at the macroscale.
-Notably, if $\bm F =0$ ($F_{n}=0$), the Langevin equation~\eqref{eq:Langevin_exact} with the coarsegrained active velocity~\eqref{eq:ua_macro} can be formally mapped onto that of an asymmetric active Brownian particle~\cite{Kurzthaler/etal:2016}.
+Notably, if $\bm F =0$ ($F_{n}=0$), the Langevin equation~\eqref{eq:Langevin_exact} with the coarsegrained active velocity~\eqref{eq:ua_macro} can be formally mapped onto that of an asymmetric active Brownian particle \cite{Kurzthaler/etal:2016}.

+A derivation of the macroscopic approximation~\eqref{eq:ua_macro} starting from the microscopic dynamics is presented in ESI.
+It is formally performed by taking the $\delta r\to 0$ limit while both $\vaO$ and $\DaO$, given in Eqs.~\eqref{eq:vaO} and \eqref{eq:DaO}, remain finite and nonzero.
+This is achieved by imposing the usual diffusive coupling of microscopic time and length scales, i.e., ``(position)$^2$ $\sim$ time'' or $k_\pm \sim (1/\delta r)^2$.
+The macroscopic quantity $\DcM$ is then obtained from the microscopic model as the $\delta r\to 0$ limit of $\DaO$.

+In practice, if rate constants describing the active propulsion are not known, the diffusion coefficient $\DcM$ (or $\muc = \DcM/\kB T$) should be treated as a phenomenological macroscopic parameter.
+Its value can be determined experimentally assuming the value of passive mobility $\mu$ of the particle is known.
+To this end, one can measure the mean position along the force direction and infer $\muc$ from the result~\eqref{eq:x_mean_macro}.
+Or/and one can determine the short- and long-time diffusivities and compare their values with Eqs.~\eqref{eq:MSD_smalltime_macro} and~\eqref{eq:D_macro}, respectively.

-Macroscopic expressions for the moments of $\rvec(t)$ can be derived by solving the Langevin equation~\eqref{eq:Langevin_exact} with the macroscopic active velocity~\eqref{eq:ua_macro}; mathematical details are included in SM.
-As a result, the macroscopic behavior of $\langle x(t)\rangle$ is identical to its microscopic counterpart~\eqref{eq:xmean_exact} [and $\langle y(t)\rangle =0$].
-The particle mobility parallel to the force is thus always enhanced as compared to the passive mobility $\mu$.
+Macroscopic expressions for the moments of $\rvec(t)$ can be derived by solving the Langevin equation~\eqref{eq:Langevin_exact} with the macroscopic active velocity~\eqref{eq:ua_macro}; mathematical details are included in ESI.
+As a result, the macroscopic behavior of $\langle x(t)\rangle$ is similar to its microscopic counterpart~\eqref{eq:xmean_exact},